yelghali/azure-docs/articles/aks/concepts-sustainability-testing.md

 - Keeps the compute utilization high, based on the current demand, avoiding unnecessary capacity allocation.
 - Only scale out when necessary, and when not testing, scale in.
 Ultimately this ensures there's no idle compute resources in test environments.
-- Consider optimized platform services like containers over testing in a VM, utilizing the platform to reduce maintenance.
+- Consider optimized platform services like AKS over testing in a VM, utilizing the platform to reduce maintenance.
+- Use [Gitops on AKS to automate cluster & application lifecycle](/azure/architecture/example-scenario/gitops-aks/gitops-blueprint-aks), including testing & compliance.

 ## Profiling and measuring